hasinhayder/hydra/README.md

 3. Database Seeding

-Run `db:seed`, and you have your first admin user, some essential roles in the roles table and the relationship properly setup.
+Run `db:seed`, and you have your first admin user, some essential roles in the roles table, and the relationship correctly setup.

 ```shell
 php artisan db:seed
 ```

-Please note that the default admin user is **admin@hydra.project** and default password is **hydra**.
+Please note that the default admin user is **admin@hydra.project** and the default password is **hydra**.
 You should create a new admin user before deploying to production and delete this default admin user.
-You can do that using available Hydra user management API, or using any DB management tool.
+You can do that using the available Hydra user management API or any DB management tool.

 ## List of Default Routes